AUDIO VERSION: YouTube Podbean

 The passage we’re going to look at is found in Ezekiel 4-5.
 Ezekiel is a Jewish priest who was hauled off to exile in Babylon with 10,000 other Jews during one of several attacks on the city of Jerusalem.
 The Jews in exile have no idea what’s happening to their home capital of Jerusalem.
 Yahweh does, and He wants them to stay informed.
 It is His intention to annihilate Jerusalem for her sins, and by now He’s been warning the people for many years that one day Jerusalem would fall.
-“Yeah right,” is the common response.
-When we embrace wickedness in our hearts, we become very numb to the Holy Spirit’s conviction.
-We justify our sins and convince ourselves that God is all bark and no bite.
+“Yeah right,” has been the common response.
+The Jews have decided that Yahweh is all bark and no bite.
 Even after being dragged off by their enemies and held hostage in a foreign land, the Jews that Ezekiel is living with are full of attitude.
 Since words alone aren’t getting through to them, Yahweh decides it’s time for a visual.
 He works out a dramatic one man play which will demonstrate just how scary the fall of Jerusalem will be to the Jews who are living there.
 Then He assigns Ezekiel to play the starring role.

 Yahweh’s play is complex in that He’s making several points at once.
 First, He wants to show how the siege of Jerusalem will look from the viewpoint of the invading army.
-The steps in taking down a fortressed city were very basic.
-First the invading army surrounds the fortress walls of the city and cuts off all importing and exporting.
+Now the steps in taking down a fortressed city are very basic.
+First, the invading army surrounds the fortress walls of the city and cuts off the flow of human traffic.
 This prevents any new food from entering the city.
 The invading army then camps out for months in comfortable tents, biding their time until the people who are trapped inside the city walls are too desperate and starving to put up much of a fight.
 Then the army suddenly attacks, breaks through the walls, and trashes the place.
 Yahweh wants to show all of this happening on a miniature scale, much like a boy who is acting out a war with miniature toy soldiers.
 But rather than let Ezekiel ad lib, Yahweh is a very particular Director who spells out every move He wants the prophet to make.

 “And now, son of man, take a large clay brick and set it down in front of you.
 Then draw a map of the city of Jerusalem on it.
 Show the city under siege.
 Build a wall around it so no one can escape.
 Set up the enemy camp, and surround the city with siege ramps and battering rams.”
 (Eze.
 4:1-2)